 Firebase Configuration

 Head over to Firebase Console and create a new project.
-The user can choose an existing project as well.
-Once you create a new project you will redirect to a page where you would get the JavaScript code of Firebase.
-Click on a code icon which will open a popup.
+The user can also choose an existing project.
+Upon creating a project you will redirect to a page where you will get the option to choose JavaScript SDK.
+Click on the code icon for the next steps.

-Copy the code shown in the popup which requires in the next steps.
-From the left side menu, click on ‘Database’ and then on ‘Create database’ under the Realtime Database section.
+Copy the code provided in the popup.
+It’ll require in the later part of a tutorial.
+From the left side menu, click on Build -> Realtime Database and create a database as prompted.

-It will open a popup, choose test mode, and click on the ‘Enable’ button.
+On the next screen, choose test mode, and click on the Enable button.

-You will redirect to the next screen where you will see your realtime database.
-Right now there is no data so the database is empty.
+You will redirect to the page where you will see your realtime database.
+The first time you’ll see no data as the database is empty.
+Let’s see how to fill the database.

 Connect Firebase Realtime Database to Your Website Form